 The second article from a series on Leading Self-Organising Teams discusses why we need self-organising teams.
 2

-Rally Software and Carnegie Mellon's Software Engineering Institute (SEI) are researching the impact of agile software development practices using data from Rally’s Agile Application Lifecycle Management (ALM) platform.
-InfoQ interviewed Larry Maccherone and Jim McCurley about their collaboration, measurements from the study, conclusions from the analysis and plans for further research.
+Rally Software and Carnegie Mellon's Software Engineering Institute (SEI) are researching the impact of agile software development practices.
+An interview wit Larry Maccherone and Jim McCurley.
+1

 Apache Kafka is a distributed publish-subscribe messaging system.
-This article covers the architecture model, features and characteristics of Kafka framework and how it compares with traditional messaging systems.
+This article covers the architecture, features and characteristics of Kafka and how it compares with other messaging systems.
+12

-The n+1 one problem doesn’t just affect ORMs.
-Any kind of Web API, RPC/Web Service or RESTful, can suffer from the same performance problems.
-In this article, Ali Kheyrollahi discusses some of the common scenarios that lead to n+1 in web APIs and ways to correct them.
+The n+1 one problem doesn’t just affect ORMs, any kind of Web API can suffer from the same performance problems.
+Ali Kheyrollahi discusses some of the ways to identify and correct n+1 scenarios.

 This article describes the increasingly popular Microservice architecture pattern, used to architect large, complex and long-lived applications as a set of cohesive services that evolve over time.
-8
+9